How much are employee licence fees?

 1. Completed PSA application form.

-2. Completed Garda Vetting form which comes along with application form.
+2. Completed Garda Vetting form which comes along with the application form.

 3. Colour copy of your Passport or Driving licence or Birth Certificate.